 3 min read

-Google recently announced that Interaction to Next Paint (INP) will replace First Input Delay (FID) as a Core Web Vital as of March 2024.
-Introduced as a metric in 2022, INP aims to address the shortcomings of FID to provide a more holistic representation of a web page's responsive to user interactions.
+Google has announced that Interaction to Next Paint (INP) will replace First Input Delay (FID) as a Core Web Vital as of March 2024.
+Introduced as a metric in 2022, INP covers gaps in FID by measuring more of what happens after a user interacts with a page.

-To help webmasters prepare for its official introduction as a Core Web Vital, INP is already included in the Chrome User Experience Report (CrUX).
-By analysing the CrUX data, website owners can gain insights into current INP performance and make necessary optimizations ahead of the March 2024 deadline.
+To help site owners prepare for its introduction as a Core Web Vital, INP is already included in the Chrome User Experience Report (CrUX).
+By analysing the CrUX data, website owners can see their current INP performance and make targeted optimisations ahead of the March 2024 change.

 A better metric than First Input Delay

-First Input Delay, as its name suggests, only measures the delay between when an input is made, like a keypress or a mouse click, and when the browser begins to handle that event.
-It doesn't factor in the amount of time spent actually processing the input, just the amount of time the browser was blocked from beginning to handle it.
+First Input Delay, as its name suggests, only measures the delay between an input, such as a keypress or mouse click, and the point where the browser begins to handle that event.
+It does not include the time spent processing the input.
+It only measures how long the browser was blocked before it could start handling it.

-So there are two issues, it only takes into account the FIRST event, and it doesn't actually measure the time taken for a user to see the effect of their input.
+That leaves two issues: it only considers the FIRST event, and it does not measure how long it takes for the user to see the result of their input.

-INP aims to address both these issues.
-It measures the latency of ALL 'interactions', to the time taken for a visual response to that interaction.
+INP is designed to cover both issues.
+It measures the latency of ALL 'interactions' through to the visual response for that interaction.
 As explained by Google, an interaction like a tap on a touch screen device can consist of several input events.

 "An interaction's latency consists of the single longest duration of a group of event handlers that drives the interaction, from the time the user begins the interaction to the moment the next frame is presented with visual feedback."